nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 # D   NSg   V    D/P NSg    C/P D   NPrSg   NSg/J .
 > If    having to bag   the groceries correctly is more        than you can      handle , then    this isn't the job   for you .
 # NSg/C V      P  NSg/V D   NPl       J/R       VL NPrSg/I/V/J C/P  IPl NPrSg/VX NSg/V  .
 NSg/J/C I/D  NSg/V D   NPrSg C/P IPl .
 > This is a   new bell    for my bicycle .
-# I/D  VL D/P NSg/J NPrSg/V C/P D  NSg     .
+# I/D  VL D/P J   NPrSg/V C/P D  NSg     .
 > The cake is for Tom     and Helen's anniversary .
 # D   NSg  VL C/P NPrSg/V V/C N$      NSg         .
 > This medicine is for your cough .